 About the post-master's

-The post-master’s certificate program in Nursing Education prepares experienced master’s-prepared nurses to assume leadership roles and educational positions in academic and health care settings.
+The post-master’s certificate track in Nursing Education prepares experienced master’s-prepared nurses to assume leadership roles and educational positions in academic and health care settings.
 Students can select to prepare for academic roles in baccalaureate and associate degree programs or with staff development positions in health care settings.

 The five courses (15 credits) prepare students with the foundational knowledge essential for successful careers in nursing education.
 The courses build upon students’ existing knowledge and focus on curriculum/program development and classroom/clinical teaching.
 Students are placed with preceptors who serve as mentors and role models.
 Our graduates are employed in academic and clinical settings around the world.